 The studies also showed that 68% of customers agree that COVID-19 has elevated their expectations of brands’ digital capabilities.

 Clearly, throughout 2020 many consumers will have headed online to make purchases for the first time.
-For many marketers, the ultimate aim now is to emulate the physical experience of purchasing by creating a truly memorable online experience.
+What does this mean for email marketing trends going forward For many marketers, the ultimate aim now is to emulate the physical experience of purchasing by creating a truly memorable online experience.
 A fantastic CX, in essence, acts as a catalyst right across the customer journey, boosting their perception of your brand.

 This means that CX goes much further than simply removing technical obstacles throughout that journey.
 As Kath Pay explains, a great CX considers tone of voice and messaging, as well as offering to help your customers whenever possible.